EveryOneIsGross/Sefirot/README.md

 ❌ Improve UI.. make one

-✅ Have the final reflection spoken and record it locally as an mp3 for using in your massive drops.
+✅ Have a TTS example that records answers and reflection as mp3 locally.